GiloTV/iBlueKnight-92/README.md

 - 🌱 Improving my programing skills.
 At the moment focusing on Javascript and React

-- ❓ Improving my front end skills and hoping to improve my backend skills soon!
+- ❓ Currently working on projects of my own

 - ⚡ Fun fact: Trying to say yes instead of no